 What NOT to do in Search Engine Optimization

-The one thing I DON’T recommend is to just “throw money at it” and walk away.
-SEO is an on-going, critical activity that needs to be managed for the long haul.
-It is important that someone at a senior level in-house gain enough knowledge about what is important to be able to monitor it from a management perspective.
-Otherwise, you risk really going off the rails, regardless how you decide to handle the implementation.
-In particular, there is a tendency to simply “outsource” activities that management doesn’t understand or isn’t comfortable with.
+The one thing I DON’T recommend is to just “throw one-time money at it” and walk away.
+SEO is an ongoing, critical activity that needs to be managed over the long haul.
+It is important that someone at a senior level in-house gain enough knowledge about what is important to be able to manage it.
+Otherwise, you risk really going off the rails, regardless of how you decide to handle the implementation.
+In particular, avoid the tendency to simply “outsource” activities that management doesn’t understand or isn’t comfortable with.

 SEO Recommendations for the Tech CEO